Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

+\begin{prop} For any bipartite map $\gm$ with a marked oriented edge, the Cut and Close procedure $\cut$ gives the same marked maps as taking the dual map, opening it with Schaeffer's bijection, separating the tree with $\sepa$, closing the two resulting trees and taking their dual. \end{prop}

-Let $e \in T$ be an edge in a spanning tree of a map $M$.
-Its \emph{cocycle}, denoted $C(e)$, is the set of the edges of $M$ whose endpoints are in different connected components in $T-e$.
-Notice that the edges of a cocycle form a cycle in the dual map.
+First let us define one more notion.
+Let $e \in \gt$ be an edge in a spanning tree $\gt$ of a map $\gm$.
+Its \emph{cocycle}, denoted $C(e)$, is the set of the edges of $\gm$ whose endpoints are in different connected components in $\gt-e$.
+Notice that the duals of the edges of a cocycle form a cycle in the dual map $\gm^*$.
+This implies that in a Eulerian map, all cocycles have even cardinality (this can also be obtained by double counting the edges in each connected component).

+Let $\gm$ be a bipartite map with a marked oriented edge $\vec{e}$.
+As before, we use the notations of diagram~\eqref{eq:diagram}.
+As in the previous section, we will investigate which edges are modified by each procedure, and then prove that both procedures do the same half-edge matching.

-\begin{lemma} Let $l$ be a leaf of $T^*$.
-If $l$ is not in the cocycle of $e^*$ nor on the path between an extremity of $e$ and the root in $T^*$, then $l$ is matched to the same leaf in $T^*$ and in $T_i^*$. \end{lemma}
+\begin{lemma} Let $\ell$ be a leaf of $\gt^*$.
+If $\ell$ is not in the cocycle of $e^*$ nor on an edge whose dual is in one of the two paths in $\gt$ between an extremity of $e$ and the root of $\gm$, then $\ell$ is matched to the same leaf in $\gt^*$ and in $\gt_i^*$. \end{lemma}

-\begin{proof} The set of leaves that form the edges of $C(e^*)$ and the path between $e$ and the root is exactly the set of matched pairs of leaves $(b,w)$ such that a side of $e^*$ is seen between $w$ and $b$ when following the border of the tree clockwise.
-Let $l$ not be one of those and let $p$ be the longest subword containing $l$ but none of those leaves nor $e$.
-Then $p$ is a correct bracketing word and since $e^*$ is not in $p$, all its leaves end up in the same tree $T_i$.
-Thus $p$ is closed the same way in $T$ and $T_i$.
-So $l$ is matched to the same leaf. \end{proof}
+\begin{proof} The set of leaves that form the edges of $C(e^*)$ and the two paths in $\gt$ between the extremities of $e$ and the root of $\gm$ is exactly the set of matched pairs of leaves $(b,w)$ such that a side of $e^*$ is seen between $w$ and $b$ when following the border of the tree $\gt^*$ counterclockwise.
+Indeed, the edges of $C(e^*)$ have their extremities in different connected components of $\gt^*-e^*$ by definition.
+Moreover, since $\gt$ and $\gt^*$ are dual (as sets of edges), the dual edge of an edge on a path from an extremity of $e$ to the root of $\gm$ in $\gt$ is an edge of $E(\gm^*)\setminus \gt^*$ that ``separates $e^*$ from the outer face of $\gm^*$''.
+That is, such an edge either is in $C(e^*)$ or is an edge of $\gm^*$ that surrounds the connected component of $\gt^*-e^*$ that does not contain the root edge of $\gm^*$.

+Denote $U$ this set of leaves.
+Let $\ell$ be a leaf that is not in $U$ and let $p$ be the longest subword of $\omega(\gt)$ containing $\ell$ but no leaf in $U$ and not crossing $e$.
+Then $p$ is a correct bracketing word and since $e^*$ is not in $p$, all its leaves end up in the same tree $\gt_i$.
+Thus $p$ is closed the same way in $\gt$ and $\gt_i$.
+So $\ell$ is matched to the same leaf. \end{proof}